-EFT Tapping Therapy: Tapping your way to Emotional Freedom
+EFT Tapping Therapy: Emotional Freedom Technique

 EFT, also known as emotional freedom technique, involves tapping parts of the body as a form of psychotherapeutic acupressure.